 1B.
 If port 3800 is not open, go to the next step to enable port 3800.

 2. If you have telnet access, you can login with putty.
 Link to putty below in tools.
-The default Web UI password is / admin.
+The default Web UI password is admin / admin.

 In older firmware the telnet account is root / vizxv